-An ever-developing list of a vegan’s vital vittle ingredients.
+An ever-developing list of a vegan’s vital vittles.

 Ch-ch-ch-chia!
-New to my pantry, the chia seed is already amazing me.
-I sprinkle it on our hot grain cereal every morning and I use it as an egg replacer.
-You wouldn’t believe how these tiny seeds set up!
-And I can’t wait to bake with it.
+The tiny chia seed is amazing.
+I sprinkle it on our hot grain cereal every morning and I use it as an egg replacer in baked goods.
+You wouldn’t believe how these tiny seeds thicken in water!
+I use them in my Chocolate Earl Gray Shake.
+They make for a delicious chocolate pudding, too.
 Loaded with Omega-3 and fiber.
-And cute as bugs.
+Cute as bugs.

 Hemp Seeds, Hulled